 Challenges covered in this chapter

-Provoke an error that is not very gracefully handled
+Provoke an error that is neither very gracefully nor consistently handled

 The OWASP Juice Shop is quite forgiving when it comes to bad input, broken requests or other failure situations.
 It is just not very sophisticated at handling errors properly.
 You can harvest a lot of interesting information from error messages that contain too much information.
 Sometimes you will even see error messages that should not be visible at all.